This Congress member wants to replace Facebook with text messages

 "Given that Rep. Crawford has around 16,000 Twitter followers," said Harvey Palmer, a political science professor at the University of Buffalo, "I cannot imagine that deleting his Facebook page would have much if any effect on how connected he is with his constituents, especially since text messaging is a more direct and private link."

-Palmer predicted the switch might even help the Congress member, given the heightened concerns over Facebook.
+Palmer predicted the switch might even help the congressman, given the heightened concerns over Facebook.

 'Initial panic'

-It's been about a month since the House representative ditched Facebook.
-There was an "initial panic" from Crawford's constituents -- more than 7,000 of whom followed his page, Robertson said.
+It's been about a month since Crawford ditched Facebook.
+There was an "initial panic" from his constituents, more than 7,000 of whom followed his page, Robertson said.

 "People felt like they were genuinely losing the relationship we built with them on Facebook," she said.
 But it's been mostly positive since then, she added.
-The experiment has even interested other Congress members, who've asked about how they could do it themselves.
+The experiment has even interested other members of Congress, who've asked about how they could do it themselves.

 Crawford knows the challenge ahead of him, trying to replace Facebook's massive reach with a phone number.